-

 The problem is that organizations must engage in all “reasonable and necessary” security practices, but these are generally undefined.

-The FTC has promulgated a regulation, the Safeguards Rule (16 CFR 314) for companies within its jurisdiction that have to comply with the GLBA.
-This rule is the same as the Security Rule (see above) and would be a good start to determine a company’s responsibilities under the act.
+The FTC has established a regulation, the Safeguards Rule (16 CFR 314), for companies within its jurisdiction that have to comply with the GLBA.
+This rule is the same as the Security Rule (see above).
+It would be a good start to determine a company’s responsibilities under the Act.

 HIPAA: Health Insurance Portability and Accountability Act